 Horizon's creator who seldom appears in the overall story.

-Corrupt Corporate Executive: A downplayed version, given that he's hinted to have had people enhance Fantöm's avatar behind his back just to make Horizon sell better.
-Even subverted when it comes to covering up his part in it, as Judge Dead is the one to make the harsh decision of blaming everything on the Locked Out Of the Loop Fantöm.
+Corrupt Corporate Executive: A downplayed version, given that he's hinted to have had people enhance Fantöm's avatar behind his back just to make Horizon sell better and current player spend more time on it.
+In the webseries this is subverted when it comes to covering up his part in it, as Judge Dead is the one to make the harsh decision of blaming everything on the Locked Out Of the Loop Fantöm.

 Played straight in the comic, where he seems to not regret what he did a single bit and to be completly OK with the decision to blame everything on Fantöm.

 Minor Major Character: The whole story is possible because of him.
-However, he only gets a couple of short (but important) scenes in the series.
+However, he only gets a couple of short (but important) scenes in the webseries.
 He's a little more active in the comic.

 What Could Possibly Go Wrong?: He was secretly getting his star player's avatar enhanced beyond what game mechanics allow for while an anti-MMORPG hacker that the Game Masters have trouble getting rid of was on the loose.
 It's well-known that these two factors mix well.